Report: Christmas Day terror plot for San Francisco stopped by FBI

 Jameson also voiced support for the October 31, 2017 terror attack in New York City during which a driver used his truck to kill eight people and mentioned the 2015 San Bernardino attack, the report said.

-Agent McKinney said Jameson attended basic recruit training for the U.S. Marine Corps and earned a ‘sharpshooter’ rifle qualification.
+Agent McKinney said Jameson attended basic recruit training for the U.S. Marine Corps at Camp Pendeton in 2009.
+He earned a ‘sharpshooter’ rifle qualification and a National Service Medal.
 Jameson was discharged for fraudulent enlistment due to an undisclosed history of asthma.

 There was a critical mistake during the investigation, the FBI report showed.
 An FBI employee called Jameson’s mobile phone and hung up when Jameson answered in Arabic.
 Jameson returned the call and learned the name of the employee, but not the employer.

-A search warrant was executed at Jameson’s Modesto home on Dec.
+A search warrant was executed at Jameson’s Central Valley home on Dec.
 20. Investigators found his will and a handwritten letter.